-For example, I learned a valuable cultural and behavioral theory from a television show yesterday.
+For example, I learned a valuable cultural and behavioral theory from a television show recently.

 My enlightenment occurred while watching Curb Your Enthusiasm.
 For you intellectuals that obeyed my mother and do not watch television, that’s an HBO show written by Larry David, the creator and writer of Seinfeld.

 Larry David makes me laugh; right out loud while sitting on the couch.

 The theory, according to Larry’s agent Jeff, is known as the ‘Double Transgression Theory’.